Low complexity among principal fully irreducible elements of Out($F_3$): Background

 In a Stallings fold decomposition the folds $g_{k+1}$ (sometimes called \textit{Stallings folds}) of $e_0$ and $e_1$ in $\G_k$ additionally satisfy $\mathfrak{g}_k(\sigma_0(t))=\mathfrak{g}_k(\sigma_1(t))$ for each $t\in [0,1]$ and that the terminal vertices of $e_0$ and $e_1$ are distinct points in $\mathfrak{g}_k^{-1}(V\G')$.
 The latter property ensures $g$ is a homotopy equivalence.

-In general, each fully irreducible $\vphi\in\out$ has many train track representatives, each of which can have several distinct Stallings fold decompositions.
-By the main theorem of \cite[Theorem 4.7]{loneaxes}, principal outer automorphisms (and their powers) each have a unique Stallings fold decomposition.
-Further, none of their train track representatives has a PNP.
+In general, each fully irreducible $\vphi\in\out$ has many tt representatives, each of which can have several distinct Stallings fold decompositions.
+By \cite[Theorem 4.7]{loneaxes}, principal outer automorphisms (and their powers) each have a unique Stallings fold decomposition.